Stop Walking on Eggshells is a help-manual for people who have a close relationship with a borderline person.

 Real Life Applications

 If you are a BP there are good news: people do get better.
-Be willing to stare at the reality of things and work on yourself do grow your emotional intelligence (check Goleman, Tradberry).
+Be willing to stare at the reality of things and work on yourself, do work on increasing you your emotional intelligence (check Goleman, Tradberry).

 Avoid BPs Who Blame You

-BPs who yell at you, abuse you and do public scenes while at the same time refusing any cure are low quality people.
+BPs who yell at you, abuse you and make public drama while at the same time refusing any cure are low quality people.

 Having had an experience like that, I would advise you don’t date them unless they are willing to take part of the blame and work on themselves.